jg2002-j/weather-dashboard/README.md

 This challenge involved designing a web page that pulled data from a Server API (OpenWeather API) and displaying that in 2 views: one for today's weather, and one section for a 5-day forecast.
 The web page also has functionality of storing the user's 5 most recent searches to assist with pulling up that data quicker.

-I learnt how to wrap a `fetch` method within a function, and how to access
+I learnt how to wrap a `fetch` method within a function, and how to convert the received `.JSON` into a readable `object`, from which I could interpret information in a user-friendly way.
+It also allowed me to practice `jQuery` and vanilla `JavaScript`.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Table of Contents (Optional)